IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

         var exchangeName = "postal";
 ```

 The code checks for errors.
-If successful, it creates variables representing the message, routing key and exchange name to send to. `exchangeName` is used to ensure the named exchange exists.
-The `assertExchange` function is called with the name, type, options and a callback function.
+If successful, it creates variables representing the message, routing key, and exchange name to send to, using `exchangeName` to ensure that the named exchange exists.
+The `assertExchange` function is called with the name, type, options, and a callback function.
 Providing the exchange exists or can be created the code moves on:

 ```javascript
 				channel.assertExchange(exchangeName, "direct", {